cosmos/gaia/docs/resources/service-providers.md

 Flags:

 - `--chain-id`: This flag allows you to specify the id of the chain.
-There will be different ids for different testnet chains and mainnet chains.
+There are different ids for different testnet chains and mainnet chains.
-- `--gas-prices`: This flag allows you to specify gas prices you pay for the transaction.
+- `--gas-prices`: This flag allows you to specify the gas prices you pay for the transaction.
 The format is used as `0.025uatom`

 ## REST API

-The [REST API documents](https://cosmos.network/rpc/) list all the available endpoints that you can use to interact with your Full Node.
-Learn [how to enable the REST API](../gaia-tutorials/join-mainnet.md#enable-the-rest-api) on your Full Node.
+The [REST API documents](https://cosmos.network/rpc/) list all the available endpoints that you can use to interact with your full node.
+Learn [how to enable the REST API](../gaia-tutorials/join-mainnet.md#enable-the-rest-api) on your full node.

-### Listen for incoming transaction
+### Listen for Incoming Transactions

-The recommended way to listen for incoming transaction is to periodically query the blockchain through the following http endpoint:
+The recommended way to listen for incoming transactions is to periodically query the blockchain by using the following HTTP endpoint:

 [`/cosmos/bank/v1beta1/balances/{address}`](https://cosmos.network/rpc/)